 - For a thoughtful touch for new moms, include lactation cookies!
 I love Miracle Milkookies.
 They have both original and dairy/gluten free kookies!

 What Happens if Someone’s Meal Calendar Fills Up?

 Gift cards are great.
 Or, even better, drop off lunch foods that the new mom can enjoy all week.
 Include things like chicken salad, egg salad, pasta salad, sliced turkey or ham, salad mix, a good loaf of bread — basically things to munch on all week for lunch or dinner!
 This post will give you inspiration for a lunch foods basket.

 Make sure to browse our “Meal Train” Pinterest board for my favorite meal train recipes that are sure to be crowd pleasers.

-I took dinner to a friend who just had a baby girl this week and included Jenny Steffens Hobick’s peach and blackberry pie tart.
+I took dinner to a friend who had a baby girl and included Jenny Steffens Hobick’s peach and blackberry pie tart.
 I used a rectangular tart pan and added homemade whipped cream for an extra special touch!
 She also has a set of three market tote bags available.

 And if you want to include a little gift with the meal you drop off, be sure to browse our Get Well Gift Guide for thoughtful gift inspiration!